Creating Fear

 divisive rhetoric

 So who has been doing this?
-It is the predator elite and their lackeys – and they have finally openly admitted it (but are still doing it).
+It is the parasite class and their lackeys – and they have finally openly admitted it (but are still doing it).
 They are the ones that are crippling our government and squeezing all they can out of America and Americans while convincing us to tag along with them.

 They are using fear, hate, and division to hide what they are doing to us while getting our approval of their agenda.
 They convince us to blame our neighbors while they rob us blind, they tell us to despise our government as they undermine it, they demand that we ignore the science and medicine as they wrongly discredit them.
 They have us looking all over the place for ideas and people to blame when it is actually they that have caused most of our problems.
 They know that fear is the best way to control the people of a country and they know damn well that we will follow them over a cliff as long as we think they are “protecting” us.
 With all this in mind, the “threat-haven” environment mentioned earlier should really be described as “take-blame-protect-control-abuse”.